 - For older children, ensure the tasks they complete directly impact how the home works.
 For example, teens can cut the lawn, a necessary task to help maintain the home.

 - Make sure they complete the work and make them feel valued for doing a good job.

 Budget for Teenagers

-3 Jar Saving System for Younger Children
+Three-Jar Saving System for Young Children

 For young children, it can help to have a visual to see where their money is going.
 Take three mason jars and label each with where the money will go.